lawrab/nixos-config/README.md

 ### Files You Can Safely Modify

 - `secrets.nix` - Your personal secrets (never committed)
+- `mounts.nix` - Network storage mounts (remove or customize for your setup)
+- `system-packages.nix` - System-wide packages
 - `wallpapers/` - Add your own wallpapers here
 - `theme/theme.nix` - Customise colours and styling
 - Any configuration in `home/` - Tweak application settings